-8. HEALTH & SAFETY
+10. HEALTH & SAFETY

-- 8.1 A Staff member will be appointed as the Occupational Health and Safety (OH&S) officer for ISN. - 8.2 The OH&S officer will be responsible for ensuring compliance with relevant authorities. - 8.3 The OH&S officer will have or receive first aid training and implement appropriate risk assessments for relevant activities with ISN. - 8.4 The OH&S officer will report to the manager who will table reports to the Executive. - 8.5 The OH&S Officer will be responsible for managing ISN Clinic inductions, OH&S data sheets, risk assessments and maintaining a safe working environment for staff and students. - 8.6 Matters requiring urgent attention will be reported to the Associate Dean, Dean and/or President of ISN Psychology.
+- 10.1 A Staff member will be appointed as the Occupational Health and Safety (OH&S) officer for ISN. - 10.2 The OH&S officer will be responsible for ensuring compliance with relevant authorities. - 10.3 The OH&S officer will have or receive first aid training and implement appropriate risk assessments for relevant activities with ISN. - 10.4 The OH&S officer will report to the manager who will table reports to the Executive. - 10.5 The OH&S Officer will be responsible for managing ISN Clinic inductions, OH&S data sheets, risk assessments and maintaining a safe working environment for staff and students. - 10.6 Matters requiring urgent attention will be reported to both the Director of Academic Studies and President of ISN Psychology.

-9. INSURANCE
+11. INSURANCE

-9.1 All ISN staff and students must hold Professional Indemnity Insurance as part of their registration.
+11.1 All ISN staff must hold Professional Indemnity Insurance as part of their registration.

-10. FEEDBACK AND COMPLAINTS
+12. FEEDBACK AND COMPLAINTS

-- 10.1 Client feedback is an important part of making sure that client needs are being met by provisionally registered psychologists in training within ISN Clinic. - 10.2 Clients will have the opportunity to provide feedback via anonymous online surveys.
-The survey will be made available through our website. - 10.3 Client complaints will be taken very seriously and must be presented in writing to ISN Clinic Services Director. - 10.4 Complaints may be made orally or in writing.
-Oral complaints will be dealt with informally. - 10.5 An internal process of consultation with relevant parties will deal with written complaints. - 10.6 The ISN Clinic Services Director will acknowledge its receipt in writing within usually within five business days, and will keep the complainant informed of the progress and time line until the matter is resolved.
-Where a complaint has a particular impact on individual staff or student member/s, the staff or student member/s will be kept fully informed as to the progress of the matter. - 10.7 Depending on the seriousness or nature of the complaint, the ISN Clinic Services Director can refer the matter directly to the Dean for action and resolution. - 10.8 Responsibility for dealing with the complaint may be transferred to the Dean, but the complainant(s) must be kept informed as to who has carriage of the matter at any time. - 10.9 Where the complainant(s) has raised a matter, informally or formally to the ISN Clinic Services Director, and is not satisfied with the outcome, the client may make a specific and formal written complaint to the Dean of ISN. - 10.10 The Dean after consulting with relevant parties may refer the matter to the Practice Placement Committee for resolution and associated action. - 10.11 The Practice Placement Committee will consider firstly if there is a potential breach of AHPRA guidelines and code of ethics. - 10.12 The complainant(s) may be invited to discuss the nature of the complaint.
-Once a decision has been made on the complaint, the Chair will inform the client in
+- 12.1 Client feedback is an important part of making sure that client needs are being met. - 12.2 Clients will have the opportunity to provide feedback via anonymous online surveys.
+The survey will be made available through our website. - 12.3 Client complaints will be taken very seriously and must be presented in writing to the Director of Clinical and Professional programs. - 12.4 Complaints may be made orally or in writing.
+Oral complaints will be dealt with informally. - 12.5 An internal process of consultation with relevant parties will deal with written complaints to the Director of Academic Studies. - 12.6 The Director of Academic Studies will acknowledge its receipt in writing within 5 business days, and will reply in writing within 5 business days informing the complainant(s) of the outcome of the complaint, or stating what progress has been made and when the next report to the complainant(s) will be made, and so on, until the matter is resolved.
+Where a complaint has a particular impact on individual staff or student member/s, the staff or student member/s will be kept fully informed as to the progress of the matter. - 12.7 Depending on the seriousness or nature of the complaint, the Director of Academic Studies can refer the matter directly to the Secretary or Chair of the CC&EAC. - 12.8 Responsibility for dealing with the complaint may be transferred to the CC&EAC, but the complainant(s) must be kept informed as to who has carriage of the matter at any time. - 12.9 Where the complainant(s) has raised a matter, informally or formally, at the Director of Academic Studies ISN level and is not satisfied with the outcome, the client may make a specific and formal written complaint to the CC&EAC of ISN. - 12.10 The CC&EAC committee will be made up of an external psychologist; two members of the Academic Board familiar with the psychologist code of conduct and human based research, the Director of Academic Studies if not party to the complaint. - 12.11 The CC&EAC committee will consider firstly if there is a potential breach of AHPRA guidelines and code of ethics. - 12.12 The complainant(s) may be invited to discuss the nature of the complaint.
+Once a decision has been made on the complaint, the Chair will inform the client in writing of the outcome, and the reasons for the decision.